-Coronavirus stimulus bill teeters again, as Graham lights into Dems' 'nickel-and-diming while people are dying'
+Coronavirus stimulus bill teeters again, as Daines, Graham light into Dems' 'nickel-and-diming while people are dying'

-Just hours after President Trump's top economic adviser said Congress was close to agreeing on an unprecedented $6 trillion stimulus plan, tensions abruptly ratcheted back up again on Capitol Hill Tuesday night -- with Republican Sen. Lindsey Graham taking to the Senate floor and calling for an immediate end to negotiations because he said Democrats were "nickel-and-diming at a time when people are dying -- literally dying."
+Just hours after President Trump's top economic adviser said Congress was close to agreeing on an unprecedented $6 trillion stimulus plan, tensions abruptly ratcheted back up again on Capitol Hill Tuesday night -- with Republican Sens.
+Lindsey Graham and Steve Daines taking to the Senate floor and calling for an immediate end to negotiations because he said Democrats were "nickel-and-diming at a time when people are dying -- literally dying."

-Graham's late-night remarks came after tensions seemingly had cooled in Congress during the day, sending the Dow Jones Industrial Average to its highest point gain in its history as leaders from both parties signaled that an agreement could be within reach.
+Graham and Daines' late-night remarks came after tensions seemingly had cooled in Congress during the day, sending the Dow Jones Industrial Average to its highest point gain in its history as leaders from both parties signaled that an agreement could be within reach.
 Futures were down Tuesday night.

 "In case you're watching," Graham said in reference to the president, his voice rising, "tell [Treasury Secretary] Steven Mnuchin to come back to the White House and end negotiations.
 I think I understand the give-and-take of life and politics, but I've been called by two good friends on the Democratic side in the last five or six hours wanting more money.
 End the negotiations."